Fire services in France: Fire service based Emergency Medical Services

-Local fire departments also respond to medical calls, and can send an ambulance, a multi-purpose response vehicle or even a fire apparatus.
-Here, the cross-trained firefighters will provide on scene care and transport for injuries or illness, but are usually backed up by a SMUR unit for more serious or complex cases.
-Firefighters are trained to provide basic life support (BLS) level care.
+Local fire departments also respond to medical calls and can send an ambulance, a multi-purpose response vehicle or even a fire apparatus.
+Here the cross-trained firefighters will provide care at the scene and transport for injuries or illness but are usually backed up by a SMUR unit for more serious or complex cases.
+Firefighters are trained to provide basic life support (BLS) care.

 Although they also transport casualties and are, in any practical sense, ambulances, their vehicles are instead called a VSAV (véhicule de secours et d'assistance aux victimes – rescue and casualty assistance vehicle).
-Volunteer-staffed ambulances may be called a VPS (véhicules de premiers secours – first aid vehicle).
-The VSAV and VPS are considered to be means of bringing rescue workers and equipment onsite, with the evacuation of patients being only the logical result of the response, but not the primary duty of these response resources.
+Volunteer-staffed ambulances may be called VPS (véhicules de premiers secours – first aid vehicle).
+The VSAV and VPS are considered to be means of bringing rescue workers and equipment to the scene, with the evacuation of patients being the logical result of the response but not the primary duty of these response resources.